Description

 Agenda in Eastern Luxor

-• Then, you will head to the city of Luxor.
+- Then, you will head to the city of Luxor.
 The way from Dendera to Luxor will take half an hour.
 We will show you the Karnak temple when you arrive in Luxor.
 The Temple is the largest in Egypt and the whole world.
 The Temple exists in the city of living – Eastern Luxor.
 Next, your guide starts the explanation of the Temple.
 Then, he will show you the frequently visited places of this large complex.
-Noteworthy that this complex itself contains different temples and buildings.
+It is noteworthy that this complex itself contains different temples and buildings.
 Your guide will have a task to show you all these temples and give you free time to take pictures.

-• Following the visit to the Karnak temple in Eastern Luxor, you will do the shopping for a bit of time.
+- Following the visit to the Karnak temple in Eastern Luxor, you will do the shopping for a bit of time.

 Timetable in Western Luxor